openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 ___
 - **Boon Focus (tier 1 - 3, your choice):** Pick a boon you can invoke.
 Gain the following benefits:
  - **Tier 1:** When you invoke the chosen boon on a single target, you succeed automatically and do not need to make an action roll.
 You can invoke the boon at any of the power levels you could access via your other means.
 If the invocation is not a single target, success is not automatic, but you get advantage 2 on the action roll to invoke the boon.

- ___
  - **Tier 2:** You gain advantage 3 on your action roll to invoke the boon if you are not single-targeting.
 Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action or move action, it becomes a minor action.
 If the invocation time is 1 focus action, it becomes 1 major action.
 If the invocation time is 1 minute, it becomes 1 focus action.
 If the invocation time is 10 minutes, it becomes 1 minute.
 If the invocation time is 1 hour, it becomes 10 minutes.
 If the invocation time is 8 hours, it becomes 1 hour.
 If the invocation time for a boon is 1 minor action, it can be invoked only once as a minor action, beyond that it can be invoked by expending a move or major action.
  - **Tier 3:** The effect at tier 3 varies based on the duration of the boon:
-   - **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to invoke if you are not single-targeting.
+   - **If the chosen boon has a duration of “sustain persists”**, you gain advantage 4 on your action roll to invoke if you are not single-targeting.
 Additionally, the boon is always active for your character and persists each round as a free action, rather than a minor action.
 If the boon is somehow temporarily cancelled, in the absence of other rules, you can invoke it again as a free action.
    - **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke if you are not single-targeting.

 ___